KETHSIA/KETHSIA/README.md

 - 👋 Hi, I’m @KETHSIA
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning   CSE IN BE .
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with techie
 - 📫 How to reach me mail me up keths003@gmail.com

 <!---